Reference contact form: https://ptsem.formstack.com/forms/reference_librarian_contact_form

 Whether you are a first year Master's student or a sixth year PhD student, you should be able to find information you need using these resources.

 Below are four highlighted aggregate databases with search tips to begin your research.
-Below that is a quick guide to using eBooks at PTS and beyond.
+Below that is a quick guide to using eBooks at Princeton Seminary and beyond.
 To the left of this box, you will find a list of the departments here at the seminary.
 Clicking on their names will take you to a curated list of subject specific databases to further your research.

 When you find one you would like to read, simply click the title, or the "Full Text Online" link underneath the e-book's description.